-Foreign capital love nothing more than a country with high interest rates and strong economic growth.
+Foreign capital loves nothing more than a country with high-interest rates and strong economic growth.
 If a country also has a growing domestic financial market, even better!

 And again, as demand for the local currency increases so does its value.